MetOffice/jules/doc/source/namelists/jules_deposition.nml.rst

       :type: real
       :default: none

       Constant value for separation of boundary layer levels (m).
 All layer thicknesses are set to this value.
 This is used as a simple way to prescribe the layer thicknesses in standalone mode.
-This value can be overriden by prescribed data - see :nml:lst:`JULES_PRESCRIBED`.
+This value can be overridden by prescribed data - see :nml:lst:`JULES_PRESCRIBED`.
 This can be considered as the representative depth for tracer concentration and the depth over which the deposition flux is removed.

    .. nml:member:: l_deposition_from_ukca